osu-bsli/irec/README.md

 * [IREC Design, Test, & Evaluation Guide](https://www.soundingrocket.org/irec-documents--forms.html)

 > [!NOTE]
-> These documents set the *basic rules* for the *competition we participate in*, so we should all read them.
+> These documents set the *basic rules* for the *competition we participate in*, as well as lay out what the competition actually *is*, so we should all read them.

+* [EasyMini - Altus Metrum](https://altusmetrum.org/EasyMini/) - The EasyMini is the dual-deployment altimeter that we use for deploying parachutes.
+There are two of them in the avionics bay.

 ## Electricals
 * [Starter Guide to BJT Transistors - ElectroBOOM](https://www.youtube.com/watch?v=2uowMENwiHQ) - ElectroBOOM video on BJT transistors, useful for amplifiers and switching circuits (like for parachute deployment!)
 * [This CHIP Changed the WORLD! - ElectroBOOM](https://www.youtube.com/watch?v=lyfx8CL7AkI) -  ElectroBOOM video on MOSFET transistors, also useful for high-power switching circuits.
 * [Altium Education](https://education.altium.com/) - PCB Design Courses by Altium

-## GNC / State Estimation / Control Theory
+## Guidance, Navigation and Control (GNC) / State Estimation / Control Theory
-* [Aftershock II Apogee Analysis](https://static1.squarespace.com/static/549ce89be4b0cddb26c4894b/t/67391d08fd8679272697d0e6/1731796246789/Aftershock_II_Apogee_Whitepaper) - USC Rocket Propulsion Laboratory's uses advanced modeling to estimate an apogee of 470,400 ft ± 27,300 ft (3σ) for their record-breaking spaceshot.
+* [Aftershock II Apogee Analysis](https://static1.squarespace.com/static/549ce89be4b0cddb26c4894b/t/67391d08fd8679272697d0e6/1731796246789/Aftershock_II_Apogee_Whitepaper) - USC Rocket Propulsion Laboratory estimates an apogee of 470,400 ft ± 27,300 ft (3σ) for their record-breaking spaceshot.
 Apogees of this altitude are necessarily estimated as the air is too thin in the thermosphere for pressure altimeters to function.
 In addition, GPS receivers available to students typically disable themselves at high altitudes/speeds, so that bad actors cannot produce guided missiles that use them.
 * [Kalman Filter for Beginners, Part 1 - Recursive Filters & MATLAB Examples](https://www.youtube.com/watch?v=HCd-leV8OkU) - Lesson on the *Kalman Filter*, a technique for estimating the state of a dynamical system (i.e. a rocket), using noisy and incomplete information (all real-world sensors return noisy and incomplete information!!).

   A Kalman Filter is the analytically proven optimal solution to the state estimation problem ***WHEN ALL OF THESE ARE TRUE***: